Mint Protein Bars

 • Line an 8 x 8-inch pan with parchment paper and set aside.

-• In a large mixing bowl, combine your dry ingredients and mix well.
+• In a large mixing bowl, combine the oats, crispy rice cereal, cocoa powder, and protein powder.

-• In a microwave-safe bowl or in a small saucepan, combine your almond butter with maple syrup and heat until the mixture is melted completely.
+• In a microwave-safe bowl or in a small saucepan, combine the almond butter with maple syrup and heat until the mixture is melted.

-• Add the liquid mixture to the dry mixture and add the peppermint extract and stir until combined.
-If the batter is too crumbly, slowly add milk of choice, one tablespoon at a time.
+• Add the liquid mixture to the dry mixture, and add the peppermint extract and stir until combined.
+If the batter is too crumbly, slowly add water until it's thick and able to be shaped into mounds.

-• Pour the mixture into the pan and press firmly with your hands evenly.
-Top with chocolate chips, and refrigerate, until firm.
+• Transfer the mixture into the pan and press firmly with your hands.
+Top with chocolate chips.
+Refrigerate for about 30 minutes, or until firm.

 Notes